 Security Tips When Driving To or From a Transit Center

 - Make sure to fully lock up your car and activate its security system.
-Do not leave money or valuables in plain sight where a robber can break in and steal them.
+Do not leave money, your smartphone, or other valuables in plain sight where a robber can easily break in and steal them.

-- When returning to your car at the transit center, have your keys ready.
+- When returning to your car at the transit center, have your car keys ready.
 If you see anyone suspicious near your car, immediately alert security at the center itself and/or the local police.
-Take a friend or buddy with you if possible – there’s security in numbers.
+Take a friend or buddy or someone else with you if possible – there’s security in numbers.

 - Avoid giving people you do not know a ride.
 You could be robbed – or worse.